fataik1/fataik1.github.io/_posts/2020-04-27-jain-university.md

 So, what can help determine the type of degree you'd like to get?

 While working on my code, I ran a permutation importance graph.
 The degree type you would like to Specialise in will help increase you determine the degree type you'll get.
 Specialization happens after you complete your undergrad.
-The MBA percentage tells you the likelihood of a person to finish off school and get their masters.
+The MBA percentage tells you the student's grade while attempting to graduate.

 ![Perm Graph.png]({{site.baseurl}}/img/Perm Graph.png)

-We can see that higher 2nd education & how close you are getting your MBA can factor the degree type as well.
-Surprised that your regular degree percentage would matter less than your MBA percentage.
+We can see that higher 2nd education & MBA can factor the degree type as well.
+Not surprised that your regular degree percentage would matter less than your MBA percentage.
 Since, some people don't continue on with school.

 Next, I wanted to explain the predicition of the linear classification by using an eli5 graph.
 From here, we notice that degree specialisation is still on top.